gilch/hissp/docs/style_guide.rst

 Tuples
 ------

-Separate *top level* forms from each other by a single blank like, unless they are very closely related.
+Separate *top level* forms from each other with a single blank like, unless they are very closely related.

 .. _top level: